 The CPS shall be made freely available to Network Participants.

 2.3 Time or Frequency of Publication

 An updated version of the CPS will be made available to Network Participants within thirty days of the incorporation of changes.

 2.4 Access Controls on Repositories

-The repository is available to all network participants.
-The CA operates appropriate security controls to protect the repository from unauthorised modification or deletion.
+The repository is available to all Network Participants.
+The CA operates reasonable security controls designed to help protect the repository from unauthorized modification or deletion.

 3 Identification and Authentication

 The CA shall assign an X.501 Distinguished Name (DN) to each Subscriber, which will be contained in the Subject name field of Corda Network node certificates.
 Names must conform to the Corda Network Rulebook(1).

 3.1.2 Need for Names to Be Meaningful